SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 ### Add Project

-Projects were part of an external import of data, they are no longer available for users now.
+Projects were part of an external import of data, they are no longer available for users.

 ### Open Exposition

 The button "open exposition" opens the first page (or "weave") of your exposition.
 This is equivalent to the __preview__ version in the exposition workspace.

 ### Exposition Details Menu